Purple Hibiscus: Hypocrisy, colonialism and politics

 Political instability is displayed throughout the novel while citing its historical significance.
 The themes of culture and tradition are explained in the local setting of the novel, and Adichie's use of folklores in the novel.
 It also touches cultural clash, especially when Eugene tries not to indoctrinate his extended family into the Catholic religion.
-The theme of perfectionism is captured through Eugene’s high expectations of his children to excel academically in school by taking first position after their exams.
+The theme of perfectionism is captured through Eugene's high expectations of his children to excel academically in school by taking first position after their exams.
 Tragedy is dominated with the themes of death and destruction.
 For example, the death and funeral ceremony of Papa Nnukwu; the poisoning and death of Eugene, and the disintegration of his family.
 The characters of Purple Hibiscus are affected by the political unrest in Nigeria including the ills done by the political leaders and government officials.
 Eugene's sister Aunty Ifeoma, the aunt of Kambili tells her that Eugene is a "colonial product".

-Melissa Shew argued that like Kambili who saw the hypocrisy of her father's actions and sought a different kind of spirituality and way of being despite her family’s relatively high social status, we may not be creatures we typically take ourselves to be.
+Melissa Shew argued that like Kambili who saw the hypocrisy of her father's actions and sought a different kind of spirituality and way of being despite her family's relatively high social status, we may not be creatures we typically take ourselves to be.

 Patriarchy

 Kambili narrates the abuse of her brother and mother in the hands of their father Eugene.
 The privilege of valuing sons over daughters is made evident in the way that women are less valued in the family on the basis of their gender.
 For example when the Achike family travels to their hometown Abba, the village women gets jealous of Jaja because as a male he will inherit his father wealth.
 Mtenje writes that "unlike Kambili who will get married elsewhere, Jaja being a male will ensure that money is kept in the family."

 Ifechelobi writes that a patriarchal society is a male dominated society, hence the household of Eugene reflects the saying in George Orwell's Animal Farm, "All Animals are equal but some are more equal."
 She writes that Adichie uses Purple Hibiscus to envision the wicked, tyrannical, and hypocritical life of Papa, whose rigid rules give no space for freedom, and his strict dominance of his family is an example of the patriarchal state of many African families.
-For instance, when he broke the figurine of Beatrice, he neither felt sorry nor apologised, and even after the wife realizes the breaking, she was the one who picked the broken pieces as her husband gave her no word; He uses domestic violence as a method in leading his actions such as maltreatment and beating of his wife- to an extent of causing her miscarriage - and children, and even pouring them hot water; he praises himself for abusing his household since he considers their default as sin without sin.
+For instance, when he broke the figurine of Beatrice, he neither felt sorry nor apologised, and even after the wife realizes the breaking, she was the one who picked the broken pieces as her husband gave her no word; He uses domestic violence as a method in leading his actions such as maltreatment and beating of his wife- to an extent of causing her to miscarriage - and children, and even pouring hot water on them; he praises himself for abusing his household since he considers their default as sin without sin.
 He considers violence as a way of restraining them of their sins.